Dynamics on Bungee set, Escaping set and Filled Julia set of Composite Transcendental Entire Functions: Abstract

 \section{Abstract}

-In this paper, we have investigated the Bungee set of composition of two transcendental entire functions.
+In this paper, we have explored some of the properties of the Bungee set of a transcendental entire function.
 We have provided a class of permutable entire functions for which their Bungee sets are equal.
 Moreover, we have obtained a result on permutable entire functions for which the escaping set of the composite entire function equals the union of the escaping sets of the two functions.
-In addition, we establish important relations between the Bungee set, Escaping set and Filled Julia set of composite entire functions with that of its individual functions.
+In addition, we provide an important relation between the Bungee set of composite entire function with the Bungee set of individual functions.

 \keywords{bungee set, filled Julia set, escaping set, completely invariant, asymptotic value}